ismnoiet/ismnoiet.github.io/_posts/2016-06-10-Introduction-to-rollup.md

 proceed the previous command with a leading ``sudo``.

-After installing rollup, we can try to use it for the following simple example :
+After installing rollup, we can try to use it with the following simple example :

 ```javascript
 /* src/UsersCollection.js  */